palantir/policy-bot/README.md

 permission levels that are reqired to approve each rule.
 When the `options.expand_required_reviewers` server option is set, `policy-bot` expands these to show the list of users whose approval will satify each rule.
-This can make it easier for developer to figure out who they should ask for approval.
+This can make it easier for developers to figure out who they should ask for approval.

-Like review requests, when expanding permission levels, only users with collaborator permissions on the repository, either directly or via teams, are included in the expanded list.
+Like with review requests, when expanding permission levels only users with collaborator permissions on the repository, either directly or via teams, are included in the expanded list.